Google Analytics is a useful tool that can help you learn about your website. If you’re running a business that has a website.

 2. eCommerce

 The eCommerce section gives you information about your eCommerce store.
-You can see conversion rate, average order value, and the number of products sold.
+You can see the conversion rate, average order value, and the number of products sold.

 3. Multi-channel funnel